Should Real Estate Agents Negotiate Short Sales?

 No. Absolutely not.
-It is replete with legal issues, risks, deficiency issues (amounting to tens or hundreds of thousands of dollars of liability to the Seller), tax implications which can be huge, foreclosure attorneys that need to be dealt with, bankruptcy courts/attorneys, divorce attorneys, U.S. attorneys in the release of tax liens, collections agencies, debt collector law firms, mortgage fraud, fraudulent short sale transactions by the buyer, etc
+It is inundated with legal issues, risks, deficiency issues (amounting to tens or hundreds of thousands of dollars of liability to the seller), tax implications which can be huge, foreclosure attorneys that need to be dealt with, bankruptcy courts/attorneys, divorce attorneys, U.S. attorneys in the release of tax liens, collections agencies, debt collector law firms, mortgage fraud, fraudulent short sale transactions by the buyer, etc.

 Here are a few things to consider:

-- You cannot navigate, negotiate and advise a Seller in a short sale without giving legal advice as to deficiency, deficiency laws, tax implications, foreclosure laws/proceedings, and sometimes bankruptcy law and proceedings, and divorce proceedings and attorneys.
+- You cannot navigate, negotiate, and advise a seller in a short sale without giving legal advice

-- As an agent, your job is to make transactions, not spend endless hours negotiating with a bank bureaucracy trying to know together a deal.Let us do that.
+- As an agent, your job is to make transactions, not spend endless hours negotiating with a bank bureaucracy trying to know together a deal

-- We can get your deal closed many times without having to pay us a dime from your full commission.
+- We can get your deal closed without having to pay us a dime from your full commission

 Kayser sees a lot of last-minute business from agents who are involved in a short sale but find a foreclosure sale date looming and can’t get it stopped.
 Dealing with banks to get a sale date stopped is not easy.
 It is not a quick phone call – it’s calling day after day.
 This is one of the many areas where the team at Kayser excels.
 Kayser doesn’t stop with the banks; they go right to the foreclosure attorneys here in St. Louis to get the job done.
-In sum, they use every tool they have and are tenacious at getting these foreclosures stopped.
-Many lenders also cut the commission to 5%, but kayser negotiates this back up to 6% in many deals.
-Kayser also knows when the loan fits a certain profile where the lender is mandated to pay 6% and Kayser will remind them of this mandate, thus protecting the real estate agent.
+In sum, we use every tool they have and are tenacious at getting these foreclosures stopped.